Animation Domination: Return

 The block returned on September 29, 2019, with previous AD series The Simpsons, Bob's Burgers, Family Guy and the new series Bless the Harts.
 Duncanville debuted on February 16, 2020.

 James Arnold Taylor currently serves as the announcer of the block.

 In April 2020, Fox Entertainment announced their partnership with Caffeine to produce the AniDom Beyond Show, a recap show hosted by Andy Richter.
-The show aired its finale on May 18, 2020, and it is unknown whether it will return in the future.
+The show aired its finale on May 18, 2020.

 The Great North debuted on January 3, 2021.

 On May 31, 2021, Animation Domination temporarily expanded into Mondays with Duncanville and the new series HouseBroken.

 Two new animated series – Krapopolis and Grimsburg – were originally set to premiere in the 2022–23 season, but were pushed back to the 2023–24 season.
 They were each renewed for a second in October 2022.

-On January 18, 2022, Fox announced they would be eyeing a two-hour Monday block in May 2023, in 2024 it temporarily moved Family Guy to Wednesdays, and in 2025 it was announced that it had temporarily moved its three-hour Sunday lineup into two-hour lineup to Thursdays (while reairs of primetime programming normally airs on Thursdays during summer were moved to Sundays).
+On January 18, 2022, Fox announced they would be eyeing a two-hour Monday block in May 2023.
+In 2024, Family Guy was temporarily moved to Wednesdays, and in the summer of 2025, the three-hour Sunday lineup was temporarily changed to a two-hour Thursday lineup (while reairs of primetime programming normally aired on Thursdays during summer were moved to Sundays).

 Bless the Harts ended after two seasons on June 20, 2021.
 A year later, on June 30, 2022, Fox cancelled Duncanville after three seasons and the series concluded on October 18, 2022, with its final six episodes on Hulu.

 The Simpsons, Family Guy and Bob's Burgers were each renewed for two more seasons through 2025 on January 26, 2023.